amandeepmittal/amanhimself.dev/src/content/blog/advanced-code-blocks-with-shiki-and-astro.md

 ## Build a language label

-To provide a clear identification of the code block’s programming language, you need to create language label provider:
+To provide clear identification of the code block's programming language, you need to create a language label provider:

 ```js
 let languageLabel = document.createElement('span');